Rail transport in Paraguay: Overview

-As of 2010, following the collapse of an abutment of a bridge on the Rio Ytay, the tourist steam train traffic has been suspended until repairs can be effected.
+As of 2010, following the collapse of an abutment of a bridge on the Rio Ytay, the tourist steam train traffic was suspended until repairs can be effected.

 In early 2013, freight traffic was down to one train across the border every few weeks, with shunting mainly handled by Argentine diesels.

-In 2018, the Ferrocarriles del Paraguay S.A. stated on their website that a reopening of a passenger service between Asunción and Yparacaí is in the planning phase.
+In 2018, the Ferrocarriles del Paraguay S.A. stated on their website that a reopening of a passenger service between Asunción and Yparacaí was in the planning phase.

 Link to Argentina

-In 2010, the rising level of the Yacyretá Dam flooded the tracks on the Argentinian side, which halted grain exports by rail from the Encarnacion goods terminal until a new track was completed, at a higher level, in June 2012.
+In 2010, the rising level of the Yacyretá Dam flooded the tracks on the Argentine side, which halted grain exports by rail from the Encarnacion goods terminal until a new track was completed, at a higher level, in June 2012.

 History

 Railways in Paraguay were inaugurated in 1861, during the era of Carlos Antonio López.
 Privatized and renationalized several times, the railroad was finally nationalized in 1961.
 As of 1988, the 367 km rail system was outdated, wood-powered, slow and costly even with government subsidies.
 The volume of cargo carried on the railroad declined in the 1970s and 1980s as alternative roads and waterways became more efficient, though some agricultural goods did move by train.
 In Encarnación, the Paraguayan railroad system connected via train ferry, then since 1990 via the San Roque González de Santa Cruz bimodal road-rail bridge, with the Argentine city of Posadas, which is connected by Ferrocarril General Urquiza to Buenos Aires and the Uruguayan and Brazilian railroad systems.
 There also was a small "soybean railroad" near the Brazilian border.

-The capital, Asunción, was served by a tramway network from 1871 almost until the end of the 20th century.
+The capital, Asunción, was served by a tramway network from 1871 until almost the end of the 20th century.